-The TIC conducted four quarterly meetings during 2020.
-They discussed a variety of important title insurance topics including, but not limited to, closing protection letters, unauthorized insurance business, wire fraud and the legislative audit on title insurance.
-The TIC did not recommend any specific consumer protections this year.
+The TIC conducted four quarterly meetings during 2021.
+They discussed a variety of important title insurance topics including, but not limited to, closing protection letters, unauthorized insurance business, and wire fraud.

 TIC meeting agendas, minutes and all correspondence between the Division and the TIC are posted on the Division of Insurance web page at DORA.
 Colorado.gov/insurance.